guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 The costliness has two dimensions:

-- **The cost of redundant machine/compute resources:** The cost associated with redudant equipment that, for example, allows us to take systems offline for routine or unforeseen maintenance, or provides space for us to store parity code blocks that provide a minimum data durability guarantee.
+- **The cost of redundant machine/compute resources:** The cost associated with redundant equipment that, for example, allows us to take systems offline for routine or unforeseen maintenance, or provides space for us to store parity code blocks that provide a minimum data durability guarantee.

 - **The opportunity cost:** The cost borne by an organization when it allocates engineering resources to build systems or features that diminish risk instead of features that are directly visible to or usable by end users.
 These engineers no longer work on new features and products for end users.

 In SRE, we manage service reliability largely by managing risk.
 We conceptualize risk as continuum.
 In a sense, we view the availability target as both a minimum and a maximum.
-The key advantage of this framing is that it unlocks explicit, thoughtful risktaking.
+The key advantage of this framing is that it unlocks explicit, thoughtful risk taking.

 ### Measuring Service Risk

 By setting a target, we can assess our current performance and track improvements or degradations over time.
 For service risk, it is not immediately clear ho to reduce all of the potential factors into a single metric.
-Service failures can havemany potential effects, including user dissatisfaction, harm, or loss of trust; direct or indirect revenue loss; brand or reputational impact; and undesirable press coverage.
+Service failures can have many potential effects, including user dissatisfaction, harm, or loss of trust; direct or indirect revenue loss; brand or reputational impact; and undesirable press coverage.

 Clearly, some of these factors are very hard to measure.
 To make this problem tractable and consistent across many types of systems we run, we focus on unplanned downtime.